Nekmo/amazon-dash/README.rst

 want to associate with the button)*.
 If Amazon does not know what product you want, they can not charge anything on your credit card.

-There are two more methods `in the documentation <http://docs.nekmo.org/amazon-dash/avoid_purchase.html>`_.
+There are two more methods `in the documentation. <http://docs.nekmo.org/amazon-dash/avoid_purchase.html>`_.

 Examples